Revengeance (film)

-Revengeance is an American adult animated buddy cop crime biker action black comedy film directed by Bill Plympton and Jim Lujan.
-The film tells the story of a low-rent bounty hunter named Rod Rosse, The One Man Posse, who gets entangled in a web of danger when he takes on a job from an ex-biker/ex-wrestler turned U.S. senator named "Deathface."
-Lujan also wrote, composed, and voiced several characters in the film.
-Plympton single-handedly animated the entire film by pencil on paper, which was digitally reworked and colored by his staff.
+Revengeance is a 2016 American independent adult animated buddy cop crime biker action black comedy film directed by Bill Plympton and Jim Lujan.
+The film, which has a writing style similar to exploitation flicks and Quentin Tarantino films, tells the story of a low-rent bounty hunter named Rod Rosse, "The One-Man Posse," who becomes entangled in a web of danger when he takes on a job from an ex-biker/ex-wrestler turned U.S. Senator named "Deathface."

+Lujan wrote, composed, and voiced several characters in the film, while Plympton single-handedly animated the entire feature by pencil on paper.
+The character of Rod Rosse originated in Lujan's 2011 independent animated short, Rod Rosse The One Man Posse.